nrfconnect/sdk-nrf/samples/cellular/modem_shell/README.rst

 Heap usage statistics
 =====================

+MoSh command: ``heap``

-You can use the ``heap`` command to print kernel and system heap usage statistics.
+You can use the command to print kernel and system heap usage statistics.

   .. code-block:: console